A Survey on Adversarial Contention Resolution: The Static Case

 \subsection{Deterministic and Hybrid Approaches}

 In contrast to randomized backoff, there are a handful of results that propose deterministic approaches for what is, essentially, the case of static-arrivals.
 Specifically, packets may arrive over time.
-However, once a collision occurs, those \things whose packets collided must execute a ``conflict resolution'' algorithm, while all other \things learn about the collision via channel feedback and refrain from transmitting; that is, no other packets are sent until this conflict is resolved.
+However, once a collision occurs, those \things whose packets collided must execute a ``conflict resolution'' algorithm, while all other \things learn about the collision via channel feedback and refrain from transmitting until the conflict is resolved.

 For these results, there are $k\geq 2$ \things, each with a unique ID in the range $\{1, ..., n\}$.
-Komlos and Greenberg~\cite{komlos:asymptotically} show the existence of a non-adaptive, deterministic algorithm that, with knowledge of $k$ and $n$, has a makespan of $O(k + k\log(n/k))$; their approach requires that each \thing $u$ only adapts to channel feedback during slots in which $u$ transmits.
-Related to this, in the static case, Kowalski~\cite{DBLP:conf/podc/Kowalski05} proves the existence of a non-adaptive deterministic algorithm with $O(k\log(n/k))$ makespan, and also gives an {\it explicit} construction for a non-adaptive algorithm with $O(k\,\texttt{polylog}(n))$ makespan.
-These results stand in contrast to prior work by Capetanakis~\cite{capetanakis:generalized} and Tsybakov and Mikhailov~\cite{tsybakov1978free-russian,tsybakov1978free} who give deterministic algorithms with the same asymptotic makespan without needing to know $k$; however, their algorithms require that stations receive feedback even in slots where they themselves are not transmitting.
-Related to these results, Greenberg, Flajolet, and Ladner~\cite{DBLP:journals/jacm/GreenbergFL87,DBLP:conf/focs/GreenbergL83} give a randomized algorithm to estimate the number of stations that need to send a packet; this relies on collision detection.
-This is combined with prior deterministic approaches~\cite{capetanakis:generalized,hayes:adaptive,tsybakov1978free-russian,tsybakov1978free,fayolle1982capacity,hofri1984stack}, yielding several hybrid algorithms, and the best expected makespan is at most $2.1338n + o(n)$.
+Koml\'{o}s and Greenberg~\cite{komlos:asymptotically} show the existence of a non-adaptive, deterministic algorithm that, with knowledge of $k$ and $n$, has a makespan of $O(k + k\log(n/k))$; their approach requires that each \thing $u$ only adapts to channel feedback during slots in which $u$ transmits.
+Related to this, Kowalski~\cite{DBLP:conf/podc/Kowalski05} proves the existence of a non-adaptive deterministic algorithm with $O(k\log(n/k))$ makespan; this is comparable to the lower bound by Greenberg and Winograd~\cite{greenberg1985lower} of $\Omega(k\log(n)/\log k)$, which applies to adaptive algorithms with collision detection.

+Kowalski~\cite{DBLP:conf/podc/Kowalski05} also gives an {\it explicit} construction for a non-adaptive algorithm with $O(k\,\texttt{polylog}(n))$ makespan.
+These upper-bound results stand in contrast to prior work by Capetanakis~\cite{capetanakis:generalized} and Tsybakov and Mikhailov~\cite{tsybakov1978free-russian,tsybakov1978free} who give deterministic algorithms with the same asymptotic makespan without needing to know $k$; however, their algorithms require that stations receive feedback even in slots where they themselves are not transmitting.
+Related to these results, Greenberg, Flajolet, and Ladner~\cite{DBLP:journals/jacm/GreenbergFL87,DBLP:conf/focs/GreenbergL83} give a randomized algorithm to estimate the number of stations, which relies on collision detection; this is combined with prior deterministic approaches~\cite{capetanakis:generalized,hayes:adaptive,tsybakov1978free-russian,tsybakov1978free,fayolle1982capacity,hofri1984stack}, yielding several hybrid algorithms, and the best expected makespan is at most $2.1338n + o(n)$.